The ‘AMP Up Your Digital Marketing’ Podcast Presents:

 Glenn: Andrew, can you tell us a little bit about who you are and what you do?

 Andrew: I am the Head of Content and Social Media at Social Media Today.
-So, basically all the content that goes through Social Media Today comes through me.
+So, basically, all the content that goes through Social Media Today comes through me.
 The majority of them are written by me.
-The majority of posts that are written by us each day.
+The majority of posts are written by us each day.
 And yeah, I manage all that content and keep us going.

 Glenn: And so, I'm really excited to have you on the show today because we're going to drill into some research that you all did, it was sponsored by GaggleAMP but it was 100% done by Social Media Today.
 And I thought you really tapped into some really interesting findings which I hope we can go into.
 But can you kind of tee it up for us and tell us a little bit about the survey, how it was done and, you know, why we think it might have the validity that it has?